www.decanthropy.com

 Design Development + Content Creation

 Decanthropy led an executive team at MillerKnoll in exploring a desired future where trust and belonging are deeply embedded in interactions and processes to support their dynamic teams.
-Welcome to the future.
+We believe those closest to any issue are best equipped to impact change.
+We just help facilitate.

 Food waste and insecurity encompass an enormous scope of several issues, globally.
 This includes, but is not limited to food production, commercialization, societal inequities, human greed or poor environment stewardship.
 The Crisis of Care insights represents an early stage investigation to finding possible opportunities and unmet needs at the intersection of the “Last-mile” for food waste within the Hotel Industry in Barbados and the food insecurity of its ageing population over 65 years old.